Keeneland Cup

-The Keeneland Cup (キーンランドカップ) is a Grade 3 horse race for Thoroughbreds aged three and over, run in August over a distance of 1200 metres on turf at Sapporo Racecourse.
-It serves as a trial race for the Sprinters Stakes.
+The Keeneland Cup (キーンランドカップ) is a Grade 3 horse race for Thoroughbreds aged three and over.
+It is run in August over a distance of 1200 meters on turf at Sapporo Racecourse, located in Chūō-ku, Sapporo, Hokkaido, Japan.
+It serves as a trial race for the Sprinters Stakes, which takes place annually in late September or early October.

 The Keeneland Cup was first run in 1996 and has held Grade 3 status since 2006.
 It was run at Hakodate Racecourse in 2013.
-The race was contested over 1000 metres until 2000.
+The race was contested over 1000 meters until 2000.

+Weight

+55 kg for three-year-old, 57 kg for four-year-old and above.